 Mixing Xanax and Alcohol

 Of course, ingesting Xanax and alcohol long term will wreak havoc on your organs.
-Given that, entering a Xanax or alcohol treatment center is key.
+Given that, entering a Xanax or an alcohol treatment center is key.
 Chiefly, your liver may become diseased from metabolizing these substances.
 Not to mention, you could suffer brain damage from seizures.
 At the present time, perhaps the biggest danger is drunk driving.
 Unfortunately, thousands die each year in car accidents while driving impaired.

-By and large, the symptoms of dependency on these substances are easy to recognize.
+Fortunately, the symptoms of dependency on these substances are easy to recognize.
 Indeed, doses of Xanax and alcohol will get you drunk faster.
 For example, you’ll become drowsy and limp with relaxed muscles.
 Further, your breathing and pulse will become shallow.
 Likewise, you’ll experience vertigo or dizziness like a spinning room.
 Other common indicators include: